TrackMania Turbo (2016 video game): Gameplay

 Various modes appear in the game, including a single-player campaign and a mode called Double Driver, which is a cooperative multiplayer mode where two players control the same car.
 TrackMania Turbo also has a split screen multiplayer mode for up to 4 players which makes it the first racing game with such gameplay for the consoles PlayStation 4 and Xbox One and PC in 2016.

 The track editor from previous games also returns, which allows players to create their own tracks and share them with other players.
 A new addition to the track editor is its ability to generate random tracks.
 A new feature introduced to the franchise is Systemic music.
 It ties the soundscape to the gameplay, dynamically intensifying, heightening or lessening the music to fit with the gameplay.

 Reception

-TrackMania Turbo received "generally favorable" reviews, according to video game review aggregator Metacritic.
+TrackMania Turbo received "generally favorable" reviews, according to video game review aggregator website Metacritic.